christine-guo/GTS-DCV-Simulator/README.md

 ## CA Configuration Setup
 Because the simulation uses 7 GCP VMs, Google cloud shell is used for deployment.
 1. **Create a new Google Cloud project**
     - Take note of your project ID: in this example, the project ID is gcp-std-testing-v2.
-Replace all instances of this ID in deploy.sh and terraform.tfstate with yours.
+Replace all instances of this ID in deploy.sh with yours.
     - Download a copy of this repo into your project
 2.  **Deploy VMs and their respective app**
     - OPTIONAL: if you want to change the VM routing tier from premium (default) to standard, add the following line to main.tf